Guidance

 When social workers consult with the panel:

-• think about how we can use the panel members' specialised knowledge
+- think about how we can best access the panel members' specialised knowledge

-• ask specific questions that will help us assess the safety and wellbeing of te tamaiti or rangatahii we're working with
+- ask specific questions that will help us assess the oranga, including safety, of te tamaiti or rangatahi we're working with

-• take along any information that will help them provide us with the right advice, such as:
+- take along any information that will help the panel provide us with the right advice, such as:

 Care and protection coordinators are required to consult with the panel before convening a family group conference.